BasitAlawode/UVOT400/README.md

  - This repository also allows you to quickly benchmark SOTA trackers on your custom videos [see here](1_Custom_Benchmarking_README.md).

-## News
+## News:
 - Oct.
+12, 2023: Added two new trackers [see here](1_Custom_Benchmarking_README.md).
-11, 2023: Quickly Benchmark SOTA trackers on your custom videos.
+- Oct.
+05, 2023: Quickly Benchmark SOTA trackers on your custom videos.
 - Aug.
 31, 2023: ArXiv Link to paper provided
 - Aug.
 30, 2023: Paper submitted for publication
 - Aug.
 07, 2023: Repository made public.